bongiozzo/musica_mustdie/output/band_shakra.md

 # Shakra

-Дискография
-"Shakra" 1998, Hard Rock
-"Moving Force" 1999, Hard Rock
-"The Live Side (live)" 2000, Hard Rock
-"And Life Begins" 2000, Hard Rock
-"Power Ride" 2001, Hard Rock
-"Rising" 2003, Hard Rock
-"Fall" 2005, Hard Rock
-"Infected" 2007, Hard Rock
-"Everest" 2009, Hard Rock
-"Back On The Track" 2011, Hard Rock
-"Powerplay" 2013, Hard Rock
-"High Noon" 2016, Hard Rock
+## Дискография

+### "Shakra" 1998, Hard Rock

+### "Moving Force" 1999, Hard Rock

+### "The Live Side (live)" 2000, Hard Rock

+### "And Life Begins" 2000, Hard Rock

+### "Power Ride" 2001, Hard Rock

+1. Power ride
+2. Why don't you call me
+3. Watching you
+4. The sun will shine
+5. Out in the rain
+6. In your eyes
+7. Get it all out
+8. A dollar too much
+9. She's my pride
+10. Tell me
+11. The way back home
+12. Too close
+13. Take my hand

+### "Rising" 2003, Hard Rock

+1. Now or never
+2. Done me wrong
+3. Too good for me
+4. I will be there
+5. Rising high
+6. Little stories
+7. My life - My world
+8. Sign in the sky
+9. Run away
+10. Fight the fire
+11. Anything
+12. Trapped

+### "Fall" 2005, Hard Rock

+Chains of Temptation
+Out of Control
+Take Me Now
+All Or Nothing
+RHow It Feels
+Fall
+Walk On Water
+Sheґs My Ecstasy
+Make It Alright
+Nightlife
+Do You Know
+Immortal

+### "Infected" 2007, Hard Rock

+Make Your Day
+Inferno
+The One
+Playing With Fire
+Dance With Madness
+Love Will Find A Way
+Vertigo
+The Conquest
+Higher Love
+Cardiophobia
+Look At Me
+The Other Side
+Let'em Have It (bonus track)
+Acherons Way
+Chains Of Temptation (bonus video)

+Mark Fox - вокал
+Thomas Muster - гитары
+Thom Blunier - гитары
+Roger Tanner - ударные
+Oli Linder - бас

+### "Everest" 2009, Hard Rock

+1. Ashes To Ashes 03:51
+2. Love & Pain 03:19
+3. Let Me Lie My Life To You 03:38
+4. The Illusion Of Reality 04:38
+5. Why 03:45
+6. The Journey 07:54
+7. Regressive Evolution 03:51
+8. Anybody Out There 03:24
+9. Right Between The Eyes 05:15
+10. Dirty Money 03:24
+11. Insanity 04:48
+12. Hopeless 03:45

+### "Back On The Track" 2011, Hard Rock

+1. B True B You 03:55
+2. I'll Be 03:35
+3. Crazy 03:42
+4. Back On Track 03:30
+5. When I See You 03:59
+6. MMTWGR 03:34
+7. Yesterday's Gone 05:00
+8. Someday 04:05
+9. Lonesomeness 03:37
+10. Unspoken Truth 04:44
+11. Brand New Day 03:53
+12. Stronger Than Ever 04:29

+### "Powerplay" 2013, Hard Rock

+01.Life Is Now
+02.The Mask
+03.Higher
+04.Wonderful Life
+05.Dear Enemy
+06.Save You From Yourself
+07.Don’t Keep Me Hanging
+08.Dream Of Mankind
+09.Stevie
+10.Because Of You
+11.Secret Hideaway
+12.Too Good To Be True

+### "High Noon" 2016, Hard Rock

+1. Hello  04:16
+2. High Noon  05:06
+3. Into Your Heart  03:55
+4. Around the World  04:24
+5. Eye to Eye  03:52
+6. Is It Real  04:02
+7. Life's What You Need  04:14
+8. The Storm  04:15
+9. Raise Your Hands  03:46
+10. Stand Tall  04:10
+11. Watch Me Burn  04:03
+12. Wild and Hungry  04:08

 ## Отношения с другими группами